Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Demilich.md

   "name": ""
 - "desc": "- The tomb trembles violently for a moment.
 Each creature on the floor\
     \ of the tomb must succeed on a DC 19 Dexterity saving throw or be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]].\
     \  \n- The demilich targets one creature it can see within 60 feet of it.
-An [antimagic\
+An [[5.
+Mechanics/Spells/Antimagic Field.md|antimagic\
-    \ field](compendium/spells/antimagic-field.md) fills the space of the target,\
+    \ field]] fills the space of the target,\
     \ moving with it until initiative count 20 on the next round.  \n- The demilich\
     \ targets any number of creatures it can see within 30 feet of it.
 No target can\
     \ regain hit points until initiative count 20 on the next round.  "